 - Start with catching your thoughts.
 When you are feeling anxious or stressed, stop and write down what you are thinking.
 There may be more than one thought going through your mind when you are feeling anxious.
 (Hint: Your thought might sound something like "What if ..." or "I'm worried that") - Once you have identified a thought, challenge it.

+Ask yourself:

-Ask yourself: - → Is this thought true? - → How do I know it's true? - → Is it 100% true and always true? - → What is the evidence for the thought? - → What is the evidence against the thought? - → Has the thing I'm worried about ever happened before? - → What actually happened? - → How did I cope?
-What was the end result? - If you find it hard to let go of worrying, ask yourself, "What does worrying do for me?
-Is worrying actually helping me solve a problem or is it keeping me stuck and feeling anxious?" - Ask yourself how helpful it is to keep thinking this way. - After working through these approaches, see if you can come up with a more balanced thought.
-For example, "I've messed everything up.
-I can't do anything right" could be replaced with, "I see what didn't work well and I know what I can do differently next time."
+- Is this thought true?

+- How do I know it's true?

+- Is it 100% true and always true?

+- What is the evidence for the thought?

+- What is the evidence against the thought?

+- Has the thing I'm worried about ever happened before?

+- What actually happened?

+- How did I cope?
+What was the end result?

+- If you find it hard to let go of worrying, ask yourself, "What does worrying do for me?
+Is worrying actually helping me solve a problem or is it keeping me stuck and feeling anxious?"

+- Ask yourself how helpful it is to keep thinking this way.

+- After working through these approaches, see if you can come up with a more balanced thought.
+For example, "I am elderly, and so many older people are getting extremely ill.
+I could die from this" could be replaced with, "I am elderly, but I am also taking all of the recommended precautions, I have a good support network, and I am taking steps to stay healthy.
+I am extremely likely to get through this and be fine.

-This information sheet is not intended to be a resource for people who are experiencing a mental health crisis.
+This information sheet is not intended to be a resource for people who require screening for COVID-19 or who are experiencing a mental health crisis.
 If you are experiencing a mental health crisis, please call 911 immediately or go to your nearest emergency department.